tmd-lab/microslip-rough-contact/README.md

 * EPMC_SIMS/main_epmc.m % main file to run to do an EPMC simulation.
 Pass in argument for which parameter number (default 0)
 * EPMC_SIMS/epmc_pars.m % parameters for running specific EPMC simulations, this file is not directly run.
-* EPMC_SIMS/submitX.sh % used to submit runs to slurm system with "source submitX.sh"
+* EPMC_SIMS/submitX.sh % used to submit runs to slurm system with 'source submitX.sh'
 * EPMC_SIMS/run_epmcX.slurm % file for running an individual slurm job

 ### TESTS